EDUCATOR. RESEARCHER.

 Research Interests

-Sociology of education; Sociology of elites; Gender, class and inequality; Qualitative research methodologies; Peer research
+Sociology of education; inclusive and interdisciplinary pedagogy; Sociology of elites; Gender, class and inequality; Qualitative research methodologies; Peer research

 Drop Me a Line